 Drawing on the widely recognised expertise of our faculty members and distinguished international speakers, our teaching focuses on contemporary Europe, the institutions and politics of the European Union and the Eurozone, Russia and Eurasia.

 As a research-driven collective the Centre does not offer a degree programme or any courses of study.
-It does, however, have strong links to the European Studies programme at Maynooth University and to the departments of Anthropology, Law, History and Sociology which offer teaching programmes at both undergraduate and postgraduate levels which include significant European content.
+It does, however, have strong links to the European Studies programme at Maynooth University and to the departments of Anthropology, School of Law and Criminology, History and Sociology which offer teaching programmes at both undergraduate and postgraduate levels which include significant European content.

 Students who take European-oriented modules have the option of participating in a one week fieldtrip to Brussels to visit the EU institutions.
 Occasional speakers include Ministers, MEPs, TDs, Dublin-based ambassadors, experts in EU integration and international relations.